Fortifying Customer Privacy: Data Security Best Practices for Direct Mail

 Threat: Disaster

 There is always the risk of the unthinkable happening, such as cyber-attacks, natural disasters, power outages, and equipment failure, among other disasters.
-Organizations of all sizes generate a large amount of data, with much of it extremely important to daily operations.
+Organizations of all sizes generate a large amount of data, with much of it being extremely important to daily operations.

 Nahan’s Response: Disaster Recovery and Business Continuity Planning